Theodora (wife of Theophilos): Later life and legacy

 Theodora continued to live in the imperial palace until 857 or 858, when she and Michael's sisters were expelled and confined to a convent in Gastria, despite Patriarch Ignatios refusing to tonsure them since they were not becoming nuns willingly.
 Later sources record that while in exile, Theodora took pity on a number of men who came to her for protection for various reasons and helped them.
 It is possible that she was released around 863 and was allowed by Michael to play a ceremonial role.
 Perhaps she was restored as Augusta.
 Theodora continued to resent Bardas, who reached high offices under Michael.
 Around 866, she sent him a tunic that was intentionally too short for him and had a golden partridge on it, interpreted by Bardas as a sign of deceit.

 Towards the end of both of their lives, Theodora and Michael reconciled.
 In the autumn of 867, Theodora invited Michael to a dinner on 25 September and both seemed to be taking measures to ensure that it would be an agreeable occasion.
 Their dinner never took place since Michael was murdered by his friend and co-emperor Basil I after a dinner on the day before.
 Theodora had long mistrusted Basil but had been powerless to act against him.
 She died c.
 867, at some point after Michael's murder.
 The last time she is attested was at Michael's burial, when she and her daughters are recorded as having been present and weeping over his body.
 She was buried in the convent in Gastria.
+Her remains are now housed in the Metropolitan Cathedral of Corfu, specifically in the Panagia Spilaiotissa Church.
+Her body was brought to Corfu from Constantinople in the 1480s, following the city's fall.

 Theodora was highly regarded by later generations and she was remembered as a formidable leader, both because of her bringing an end to Iconoclasm and her successful dealings with foreign powers.
 Theodora is recognized as a saint in the Eastern Orthodox Church, commemorated on 11 February for her role in the restoration of the icons.
 Lynda Garland assessed Theodora as "a woman of character, who was able to exclude her brother from power without difficulty, who was not afraid to speak her mind when necessary, and who was fully capable of governing the empire".

 In 2022, the Episcopal Church officially added Theodora to its liturgical calendar after four years of preliminary trial use.